EatmoreVanCleef/ShowShow_Products/README.md

 AJAX queries!
 Pagination!
 Modals!
 Oh My!

-Written in JavaScript using Handlebars for templating and Foundation/SASS for some basic styling.
+Written in jQuery using Handlebars for templating and Foundation/SASS for some rudimentary styling.

 To get started:
   1. run "bower install" to install components